Layr-Labs/eigenda/lightnode/chunkgroup/README.md

 ## `randomInt(seed)`

-Define a function `randomInt(seed)` that takes an 8 byte signed integer as a seed and returns an 8 byte signed integer.
+Define a function `randomInt(seed)` that takes an 8 byte unsigned integer as a seed and returns a pseudo-random 8 byte unsigned integer.

-TODO give spec for cryptographically secure random function!!!
+- Copy the 8 byte unsigned integer `seed` into an 8 byte array `seedBytes` in big endian order.
+- Use the `seedBytes` as the input to `keccak256` to generate a 32 byte array called `hashBytes`.
+- Use the first 8 bytes of `hashBytes` to create an 8 byte unsigned integer using big endian order called `result`.
+- Return `result`.

 ## Determining a node's shuffle offset